The Little Orphan: Plot

-Finally, all three, with Tom bandaged, and order on the table restored, sit down to dinner.
-All bow their heads while Jerry says grace.
-But just as Tom and Jerry pick up their cutlery, Nibbles goes through the entire turkey like a buzz saw, leaving the famished cat and mouse with nothing to eat but the bones that have clattered to the plate.
+Finally, with order on the table restored, all three sit down to dinner.
+After Jerry has said grace, and just as he and Tom pick up their cutlery, Nibbles goes through the entire turkey, leaving nothing but the bones on the plate.
 Nibbles, now finally full, pats his huge stomach in delight.

 Production

 As per every short of Tom and Jerry during its first two decades, The Little Orphan was directed by William Hanna and Joseph Barbera, with its score composed by Scott Bradley.
 The short is produced by Fred Quimby and animated by Irven Spence, Kenneth Muse, Ed Barge, Ray Patterson, with layouts done by Richard Bickenbach.

 The cartoon was remade in CinemaScope using thicker lines and more stylised backgrounds as Feedin' the Kiddie.

 Reception

 Ben Simon of Animated Views considered the short as "a great example of a cat and mouse cartoon working well on all levels".
 For writer and historian Michael Samerdyke, The Little Orphan is "[o]ne of the most fondly remembered" Tom and Jerry cartoons, noting that the short "added some priceless images" to the cartoon series.
 He surmised that the short "unlocked something in Hanna and Barbera's imaginations.
 In the Fifties, instead of having their characters pretend they were in a different historical era, they would place the rivalry of Tom & Jerry in other times and places."

 Animation historian Michael Barrier saw the character of Nibbles in The Little Orphan as an example of the growing sentimentality seen in Tom and Jerry in the late 1940s, as manifested in the character's "formulaic adorability".